ivanseibel/markdown-chat/README.md

 6. The room user list can be hidden and unhidden.
 7. Users can format text using Markdown syntax.
 8. Text input of messages allows writing on multiple lines.
-9. Users can send the message using the Ctrl + Enter key combination or by clicking the Send button.
+9. Users can send the message Ctrl + Enter or by clicking the Send button.
 10. Responsive design following the "mobile-first" paradigm.

 # Architectural Detailing